The consulting room

 No hay anuncios

-Myth 4: if you don't nap, you'll sleep better at night
+Myth 4: if you don't take a nap, you will sleep better at night

 This professional explains that children's brains are programmed to nap.
-If they don't nap, the child becomes hyperactive to endure the rest of the day, and this can cause the child to sleep worse at night or have trouble falling asleep because tiredness is not synonymous with sleeping more.
+If they don't nap, the child becomes hyperactive to endure the rest of the day, and this can lead to the child sleeping worse at night or having difficulty falling asleep because tiredness is not synonymous with sleeping more.
 But if the nap is taken shortly before bedtime at night, then it can indeed interfere.
-Experts recommend napping, at least until age 5, but not in the late afternoon.
+Experts recommend napping, at least until the age of 5, but not late in the afternoon.

 Myth 5: sleeping little on weekends is not a problem

-Teenagers get up early on weekdays to go to class and most are sleep-deprived because their bodies ask them to sleep more, so on weekends they try to catch up on lost sleep and get up later.
-The problem, warn those at the School of Health, is that on Sundays they have trouble sleeping and already start the week with a sleep deficit.
+Teenagers wake up early on weekdays to go to class and most are sleep-deprived because their bodies ask them to sleep more, so on weekends they try to catch up on lost sleep and wake up later.
+The problem, warn those from the School of Health, is that on Sundays they have trouble sleeping and start the week already with a sleep deficit.

 Cargando